geisa/specification/source/api/networking.rst

 Once a network interface is online, the Application may use outbound-initiated AF_INET/AF_INET6 sockets from within the container environment to reach the specified endpoints.

-Inbound connections towards the Application are not supported in this version of GEISA as inbound port mappings can conflict between applications and accepting inbound connections open the Application to additional security concerns.
+Inbound connections towards the Application are only supported for the local destination class defined below and not from other destination classes.

 .. note::

   Support for IP socket communication is NOT REQUIRED by a GEISA device, however certain applications may REQUIRE it to function and would not be compatible with those devices.
 Applications can be designed to require IP socket communication or require it but fallback in a degraded functionality mode to message based communication.

+  Additionally, not all destination classes are REQUIRED by a GEISA device.
+An operator or device maker may only support a subset depending on capabilities, deployment architecture, or security policy.

 Interface Types